plone/documentation/develop/addons/schema-driven-forms/creating-a-simple-form/testing-the-form.rst

 z3c.form support* (from the *plone.app.z3cform* package) as a dependency.

-We haven’t created any links to the form yet (though you could easily do so in a content item or portlet by inserting a manually-entered URL), but the form can be visited by going to the *@@order-pizza* view on the Plone site root, e.g.:
+We haven’t created any links to the form yet (though you could do so in a content item or portlet by inserting a manually-entered URL), but the form can be visited by going to the *@@order-pizza* view on the Plone site root, e.g.: